samu8991/Modelling_prj/projectII/report.md

 -  $Tc_{j}$ *is the convergence time of node j*
 - $Tc_{i}$ *is the convergence time of node i*

-In the following, we report the table of the convergence times for each nodes.
+In the following, we report the table of the convergence times for each nodes,

 | Node $i$ | Convergence time  |
 |--|--|